Skechers GOrun Ultra Review Facts

 The lugs on the outsole of this shoe are made from soft rubber.
 They provide good grip on most surfaces, but lack durability.
 Trail runners described the shoe as having very good traction on soft dirt, packed trails, grass, and dirt roads.
 The lugs have a triangular shape which makes traction good in any direction.
 Steep hills and sudden stops and starts were no problem for this shoe.
 They also handled mud and slippery surfaces well.

 The shoe is fairly flexible.
 Horizontal grooves in the outsole between the lugs help the shoe bend with every step.
 Although the midsole cushioning is thick, it is very soft and does not interfere with the runner’s gait.
 A shoe that is overly flexible is not ideal for trail running as some additional stiffness is required to keep the foot secure in the shoe.

 This shoe has an 8mm heel to the toe drop.
-Runners seeking a lower drop can remove the sockliner which will result in a 4mm drop shoe. shoes with Low drop are liked by many athletes because it assists with more soft landings and well improved form.
-The shoe will not fit quite as well with sockliner removed so runners may need to experiment with thicker socks or lacing the shoe differently to get a tight fit.
+Runners seeking a lower drop can remove the sockliner which will result in a 4mm drop shoe.
+Shoes with a low drop are liked by many athletes because it assists with softer landings and well-improved form.
+The shoe will not fit quite as well with the sockliner removed so runners may need to experiment with thicker socks or lacing the shoe differently to get a tight fit.

 - Heavily lugged Resagrip outsole

 - GOImpulse traction technology

 - Cushioned Resalyte midsole

 - 8mm drop of the heel to the toe